bodrovis/ChgkRating/README.md

 id                  # String
 current_name        # String
 base_name           # String
-position            # Integer
+position            # Float
 questions_total     # Integer
-mask                # Array - contains Boolean values.
+Result              # Array - contains Boolean values.
 Each value corresponds to a single question and
-                    # says whether the team answered the question or not.
+                    # marks whether the team answered this question or not.
 The length of the array equals to the
                     # value returned by the questions_total method
 bonus_a             # Integer
 bonus_b             # Integer